-Mac: But you remember, too, always Isaiah 41:10.
+Mac: But you remembered, too, always Isaiah 41:10.
 That was that life preserver verse for you.

-Jim: And I hope we’re getting that message today that God is at work in these situations no matter how challenging or how difficult they may be.
-It’s normal to be afraid and to cry out to The Lord when it seems like there’s no hope or that your situation will never change.
-But here’s the good news, you are not alone.
-God is with you, and we want to be there for you as well.
-I’d you’re struggling with some kind of addiction or you have a crisis in your marriage, or maybe a prodigal child, Focus on the Family is here to help.
+Jim: And I hope our listeners are getting that message today that God is at work in these situations, no matter how challenging or how difficult they may be.
+It’s normal to be afraid and to cry out to the Lord when it seems like there’s no hope or that your situation will never change, but here’s the good news.
+You are not alone.
+God is with you, and we wanna be there for you as well.
+If you’re struggling with some kind of addiction, or you have a crisis in your marriage, or maybe a prodigal child, Focus on the Family is here to help.
 We have Christian counselors who will listen to your story, pray with you, and direct you to practical resources in your area.
-So contact us today.
-Don’t wait, don’t remain in silence.
+So, contact us today.
+Don’t wait.
+Don’t remain in silence.
 We’re here to help your family.

-John: And our number is 800-232-6459.
-800, the letter A, and the word FAMILY.
-Online you can find a link to our counseling team at focusonthefamily.com/broadcast.
+John: And our number is 800-232-6459, 800, the letter A, and the word FAMILY.
+Online, you’ll find a link to our counseling team and helpful resources at focusonthefamily.com/broadcast.

-Jim: And Mac, we’ve started – and, Mary – we’ve started to kind of peel back the early days.
-I want to come back next time, because you had a near-death experience, drug related, that will kick off the discussion about how God begins to redeem you through Mary and through your family and how he got your attention finally.
-So can we do that?
+Jim: And Mac and Mary, uh, we’ve started to kind of peel back the early days, but I wanna come back next time, uh, because you had a near-death experience, uh, drug related, that will kick off the discussion about how God begins to redeem you through Mary and through your family and how he, uh, got your attention finally.
+So, can we do that?

 Mac: You bet.